Does investing sound complicated and intimidating?

 However, every new investor faces these two challenges:

-- The barrier of entry is too high (e.g., expensive!).
+- The barrier of entry is too high (e.g., expensive!); and

 - The idea of investing is, well, HARD!

-For instance, you turn on CNBC, and see millionaires speaking in what seems like a foreign language.
+For example, you turn on CNBC to find millionaires speaking in what seems like a foreign language.